 Before you begin transferring balances, be sure you understand the fine print.
 Here are five things to know before beginning a credit card balance transfer.

 Know the cost of the transfer

 A 0% offer is quite enticing if you are carrying a high balance.
-Be sure to read the fine print, though, and understand what the cost of that transfer is.
+Be sure to read the fine print and understand what the cost of that transfer is.
 Most credit card companies charge a fee for the balance transfer, upwards of 5%.
 If you are transferring $2,000, that’s $100 that you’ll be charged right away.
 If you don’t pay off the balance in the time allotted, an interest rate kicks in.
 So, ultimately, you’ll want to decide if that fee with future interest rate puts you in a better position than if you never did the transfer.
 Work the numbers and check with us if you need assistance understanding what’s best for your situation.

 Look for lengthy introductory periods